xwmx/nb/README.md

 # ❯ notes

-`notes` is a command line note-taking, bookmarking, and archiving tool with encryption, full text search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, global and local notebooks, tagging, and much more, all in a single portable script.
+`notes` is a command line note-taking, bookmarking, and archiving tool with encryption, full-text search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, global and local notebooks, tagging, and much more, all in a single portable script.
 `notes` creates notes in text-based formats like